AutoResearch/equation-scraper/docs/howtouse/usage.md

 or with a point-and-click interface if no inputs are given to the function: <br>
 `es_priors = load_prior()`
 <br><br>
 This is the only function that returns a variable, and this variable will contain metadata and the priors.
-Again, see the Priors section of our documentation for an in depth look of this file.
+Again, see the `Priors` section of our documentation for an in-depth look of this file.

 ```
 from equation_scraper import load_prior